What looks good?

-Love and Loss in Foster Care The fear and uncertainty that comes with foster care and adoption can cause many families to shy away from pursuing what God is asking of them.
-Author and adoptive father Johnston Moore challenges families to examine the fears and concerns in the light of God’s promises as they step out in faith to welcome children into their homes.
+The fear and uncertainty that come with foster care and adoption can cause many families to shy away from pursuing what God is asking of them.
+Author and adoptive father Johnston Moore challenges families to examine their fears and concerns in the light of God’s promises as they step out in faith to welcome vulnerable children into their homes.

-Many adoptive families struggle with some of the behaviors of their children.
-At times, that is due to a lack of knowledge about sensory processing disorder and how it impacts children.
-This booklet gives some practical ways families can identify the signs of sensory processing disorder as well as ways to help their child heal.
+Many adoptive families struggle to understand some of the more challenging behaviors demonstrated by their kids.
+Sometimes, this is due to a lack of knowledge about sensory processing disorder (SPD) and how it impacts children.
+This booklet offers families guidance for identifying the signs of sensory processing disorder and provides solid advice for helping SPD-impacted children heal.

 When considering transracial adoption, there are a number of questions that arise.
 “Do I know how to teach my child to interact with a world that will treat him differently because of the color of his skin?”
 “Am I prepared to help my child respond to the extra attention and curiosity that comes from others as we ‘stand out’ as a transracial family?”
 This thoughtful booklet was created to help parents think through questions like these, and to point out practical ways to find the answers.